About agua de melón

 How to make Melon water

 First, find a ripe melon (cantaloupe), peel it, and cut it into large chunks.
 Don’t throw away the seeds; save them.
 The seeds give flavor to melon water.
-Put the melon in the blender with sugar and water when it is peeled.
+When the melon is peeled, put it in the blender with sugar and water.

 When blended, pass it through a fine strainer.
 At this point, I put it in a pitcher and tasted it.
 If it lacks sugar or water, I’ll adjust it.